opendistro/for-elasticsearch-docs/docs/knn/index.md

 }

 ```
-The lesser the distance the more the relevance of the document to the query vector.
-In order to bring the lesser
+The shorter the distance, the more relevant the document is, so this example inverts the return value of the l2Squared function.
-distances documents to the top of the scores, we invert the distance from l2Squared function.
+If the document vector matches the query vector, the result is 0, so this example also adds 1 to the distance to
-Also, when a document vector matches the query vector, we needed to add 1 in the denominator to avoid divide by zero error.
+avoid divide by zero errors.
 ####Constraints
-1. If a document’s knn vector field has different dimensions from the query, an error(IllegalArgumentException) will be thrown.
+1. If a document’s knn_vector field has different dimensions than the query, the function throws an IllegalArgumentException.
-2. If similarity function is executed on vector field which doesn't have a value, an error(IllegalStateException) will be thrown.
+2. If a vector field doesn't have a value, the function throws an IllegalStateException.
-This can be avoided by checking if a document has a value for the field my_vector by doc['my_vector'].size() == 0.
-You can re-write the source as below:
+   You can avoid this situation by first checking if a document has a value for the field:
 ```
  "source": "doc[params.field].size() == 0 ?
 0 : 1 / (1 + l2Squared(params.query_value, doc[params.field]))",
 ```
-Since the score can only be positive, the above script will rank non-vector field documents lower than others
+Since scores can only be positive, this script ranks documents with vector fields higher than those without.